humanmade/altis-cloud/docs/backups.md

 # Backups

-In HM Platform, there are two main components that must be backed up: the database and file uploads.
+In Altis, there are two main components that must be backed up: the database and file uploads.
 Both the database and file uploads are backed up on a daily basis.

 ## Automated Backup Strategy